-While you can use Netflix on Chrome browser without any problem, the primary reason I am recommending the Android app because of its offline support.
+While you can use Netflix on the Chrome browser without any problem, the primary reason I am recommending the Android app is because of its offline support.
 With the Android app, you can download Netflix movies and shows for offline viewing and that’s simply great.
 That said, if you want the best quality then opt for the web version which streams at 1080p.
 As for the Android app, Netflix streams at 480p.

 Install: Netflix (Free, Offers in-app purchases)